-When I hear of people successfully getting interviews but not getting offers, my first question is, “Did you send a thank you?”
+When people tell me they are successfully getting interviews but not getting offers, my first question is, “Did you send a thank you?”
 This is the secret – Powerful Job Search Words – Thank You!

-I coach my clients to send thank yous when we are discussing interview strategies but I know that even I am lax on writing thank you notes.
+I coach my clients to send thank yous when we discuss interview strategies.
+However, even I am lax on writing thank you notes.
 We get busy and forget how powerful a thank you is in any facet of your life.
-In a job search though, it can be the make or break factor between launching that new career, getting the next promotion, or getting a job at all.

 Let’s start with the thank you basics – Powerful Job Search Words – Thank You!

-- Should I e-mail, hand write, or type?
-I have listened to my career colleagues discuss this for years and the most recent dialog came to the consensus that the hand-written thank you is totally acceptable and with some hiring managers, it might give you an edge because so much is digital these days.
-For the same reason, an e-mail is ok because it shows a desire to communicate quickly and you can show that you have a command of technology.
+With some hiring managers, it might give you an edge because so much is digital these days.
+For the same reason, an email is ok because it shows a desire to communicate quickly and shows a command of technology.

-- When do I send it?
 Most experts recommend within 24 hours of the interview.
-And no, you cannot prepare them prior to the interview and hand them out when the interview is over.
+However, you cannot prepare them prior to the interview and hand them out when the interview is over.
 Why not?
-See #4.
+Read below.

 Now for the twist!